lauesa/GalacticFoundations/README.md

 #### Objective ####
 Destroy the opponent's base by expanding your territory within range and attacking your opponent.
-You lose of your opponent destroys your base first.
+You lose if your opponent destroys your base first.

 #### Types of Hexes ####
 There are three types of hexagons you can control: